datavikingr/the-new-bonsai-linux/README.md

  - timeshift - Super-powerful backup and restore application.
  - stacer - GUI top/htop, but on steroids with a sleek and modern UX/UI.
  - mainline - kernel management in the Debian family that doesn't hurt? yes, please, mate!
+ - gsw - a git log/status poller written in bash.
+ - bonsai-update - update front-end for every branch written in bash

 # Installation Method 1: installdots.sh - for trying a new desktop from an already installed Debian-family distro
 cd into your desired source folder; for instance, ~/code or ~/src.